 Laser treatments for spider veins work by sending strong bursts of light into the vein which closes the vessel.
 No incisions or needles are used.
 The treatment is often less effective than sclerotherapy and can have side effects, including redness, bruising, itching and swelling in the treated area but is certainly an option for people who do not like needles or have had unwanted side effects with sclerotherapy.

-For both sclerotherapy and laser treatments, most of the discoloration and spider veins gradually fade and disappear in 3-6 months, however, they may not disappear completely.
+For both sclerotherapy and laser treatments, most of the discoloration and spider veins can gradually fade and disappear in 3-6 months, however, they may not disappear completely*.
 Occasionally, certain veins may need a series of treatments and new spider veins can develop in the same or different areas that could warrant additional treatments.